mithila442/MCM-AVQA/README.md

 - **SCOREQ** — Ragano et al., NeurIPS 2024 — used for no-reference audio confidence

 We thank the authors of LIVE-SJTU, UnB-AV, and UnB-AVQ for releasing their datasets to the research community.

----

-## License

-Released for academic and research use.
-See `LICENSE` for details.